Maxfield-Chen/tgol/README.md

 # tgol

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application I built over a weekend in order to learn the basics of the framework.
+Also my first project in clojurescript!

 ## Development Mode